This information will help you get ready for your upper endoscopy.

 3 Days Before Your Procedure

-You will receive a telephone call from an endoscopy nurse.
-He or she will review the instructions in this guide with you and ask you questions about your medical history.
-The nurse will also review your medications and tell you which to take the morning of your procedure.
-Use the space below to write them down.
+An endoscopy nurse will call you between 8:00 am and 6:00 pm 3 days before your procedure.
+They’ll review the instructions in this guide with you and ask you questions about your medical history.
+The nurse will also review your medications and tell you which medications to take the morning of your procedure.

 Back to top